kubecost/docs/using-kubecost/navigating-the-kubecost-ui/assets.md

 ## Node costs breakdown

 The Assets page allows you to view a dedicated breakdown of node costs.
-To do so, you must first filter for AssetType=Node, which will unnaggregate the page and display all nodes with associated costs.
-Selecting an indivudal line item will open a window containing cost metrics including hours running, hourly cost rate, overhead cost, and total cost.
+To do so, you must first filter for AssetType=Node, which will unaggregate the page and display all nodes with associated costs.
+Selecting an individual line item will open a window containing cost metrics including hours running, hourly cost rate, overhead cost, and total cost.
 You can even view these costs broken down by CPU, GPU, and RAM:

 ![Node Costs](/images/nodecosts.png)